-- xvii)According to the information and explanations given to us, the Company has incurred cash losses of Rs 0.42 lakh in the current financial year and Rs 0.65 lakh in the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors of the Company during the year.
-Accordingly, provisions of clause 3 (xviii) of the Order are not applicable - xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and Management's plans and based on our examination of the evidence supporting the assumptions, It has come to our attention, which causes us to believe that material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - xx) The provision of section 135 of Companies Act are not applicable to the Company, accordingly the provision of clause (xx)(a) & (b) of the order are not applicable to the Company.
+- xvii)According to the information and explanations given to us, the Company has incurred cash losses of ₹ 0.75 lakh in the current financial year and ₹ 0.27 lakh in the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors of the Company during the year.
+Accordingly, provisions of clause 3 (xviii) of the Order are not applicable - xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and Management's plans and based on our examination of the evidence supporting the assumptions, It has come to our attention, which causes us to believe that material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - xx) The provision of section 135 of Companies Act are not applicable to the Company, accordingly the provision of clause (xx)(a) & (b) of the order are not applicable to the Company. - xxi) The reporting under clause 3(xxi) of the Order is not applicable to the Company as it is not required to prepare consolidated financial statements since it doesn't have any subsidiaries, joint ventures or associate.
+Accordingly, no comment in respect of the said clause has been included in this report.